MCUdude/MicroCore/README.md

 * The on-board crystal driver lets you use any crystal to drive the microcontroller main clock
 * Selectable 5V and 3.3V target power
 * Supports 6-12V on the VIN pin
-* The trim pot provides a simple way to obtain an analog reference voltage, for instance for LCD contrast
+* The trim pot provides a simple way to obtain an analog reference voltage, for instance, for LCD contrast
 * Male and female headers and two grounded mounting holes make it very convenient for use with breadboard wires or oscilloscope probes
 * Supports the ATtiny13, ATtiny15, ATtiny25, ATtiny45 and ATtiny85